Learn more about our admissions process, financial aid, and how to apply.

 The TOEFL and IELTS must be received directly from the appropriate testing organization.
 Photocopied/faxed documents will not fulfill this requirement.

 TOEFL: Our TOEFL code is 5244.
 Minimum score is 80

-IELTS: For the IELTS codes, see http://www.ielts.org.
+IELTS: For the IELTS codes, see the IELTS website.
 Minimum score is 7.0